DrChat/razcopy/README.md

 ✳️ Synchronize data between Local <=> Blob Storage, Blob Storage <=> File Storage, and Local <=> File Storage.

+✅ Recover from failures by restarting previous jobs.

 ✅ Fails to download files randomly.

 ❌ Delete blobs or files from an Azure storage account